top of page

 • Building handwashing stations

-The participants were surveyed and stated that they enjoyed seeing foods from around the world and learning about different ways that they are consumed.
-They also witnessed different agricultural practices and shared their own histories with growing food.
-Learning about pollinators, pests, and cultivation was of great interest to many students.
-We look forward to our 2023 collaboration.
+The participants were surveyed and shared that they enjoyed seeing foods from around the world and learning about different ways they are consumed.
+They also had the opportunity to witness diverse agricultural practices and share their own histories of growing food.
+Topics like pollinators, pests, and cultivation sparked great interest among many students.
+We look forward to our continued collaboration in the 2025 season.

 Master Gardeners of Olmsted County - UMN Extension